Quick Facts About A C & S Inc.

 Example of vintage, thick cork pipe insulation with non-asbestos bituminous tar-like outer coating and asbestos-containing seam compound.

 In 1974, ACandS said it no longer would use materials containing friable asbestos.
-While ACandS created a policy to stop using certain kinds of asbestos, it did not stop using it entirely.
+While ACandS created a policy to stop using certain kinds of asbestos, it did not entirely stop using it.
 According to an ACandS bankruptcy statement, the company continued to use asbestos until 1985.

 From 1981 to 2002, ACandS resolved more than 247,000 individual asbestos-related lawsuits.
-Most claimed the company exposed workers to the deadly mineral, triggering a number of mesothelioma diagnoses.
+Most claimed the company exposed workers to the deadly mineral, triggering several mesothelioma diagnoses.

-The company was hit with nearly 55,000 claims in 2001 alone.
-The financial strain from these claims forced ACandS to file for Chapter 11 bankruptcy in September 2002 and establish a trust fund to handle future claims.
+The company received nearly 55,000 claims in 2001 alone.
+The financial strain from these claims forced ACandS to file Chapter 11 bankruptcy in September 2002 and establish an asbestos trust fund to handle future asbestos claims.

 Development of the ACandS Asbestos Settlement Trust

-A judge rejected ACandS’ initial reorganization plan because it did not adequately take into consideration ongoing or long-term costs of asbestos claims.
+A judge rejected ACandS’ initial reorganization plan because it did not adequately consider the ongoing or long-term costs of asbestos claims.

-In May 2008, ACandS’ second reorganization plan was approved.
+In May 2008, the judge approved ACandS’ second reorganization plan.
 It established a trust fund, known as the ACandS Asbestos Settlement Trust, and required the company to place $528 million in the trust.
 The trust began accepting claims in May 2009.

 The trust’s scheduled value of a mesothelioma claim is $150,000.
 The current payment percentage is 5.8%.